Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

-For the train and evaluation data split, we randomly selected 112 songs as the train set and used the remaining 63 songs as the test set.
+\quad 0.6em \textbf{Data Split and Processing}: For the train and evaluation data split, we randomly selected 112 songs as the train set and used the remaining 63 songs as the test set.
 We used our manually selected 144 parameter combinations for training and the seen test distribution.
-The remaining 76 parameter combinations are used as the unseen test distribution to assess the models' generalization ability in edge cases.
+The remaining 76 parameter combinations are used as the unseen test distribution to assess the generalization ability.